dalealleshouse/algorithms/random_contraction/README.md

 # Random Contraction
-#graph, #randomized
+#graph, #randomized, #divide-and-conquer

 Prerequisite: [Graph Concepts](../graph_concepts)

-The random contraction algorithm finds the [minimum cut](../graph_concepts/README.md#minimum-cut) of a graph.
-It accomplishes this by randomly contracting edges until only two vertices remain (see pseudo code).
+The random contraction algorithm finds the [minimum cut](../graph_concepts/README.md#minimum-cut) of a graph by randomly contracting edges until only two vertices remain (see pseudo code).
 Because a minimum cut has fewer edges than a non-minimum cut, the algorithm has a higher probability of producing a minimum cut than a non-minimum cut.
 The key concept here is that it has a *higher probability* of producing a minimum cut: it is not guaranteed to produce one.

 The probability that random contraction produces a minimum cut is
 ![2/n(n-1)](https://latex.codecogs.com/gif.latex?\frac{2}{n(n-1)}).
 In order to